miko6/comandi-utili/README.md

 `sudo pacman -Syu` per aggiornare il sistema
 `sudo pacman -Syu nomepacchetto` per installare il programma voluto
 `sudo chmod +x ~/nomefile.sh` per renderlo eseguibile e lanciarlo con il comando `./nomefile.sh`
-`sudo pacman -Rs nome_pacchetto` per disinstallare in modod sicuro e pulito un nome_pacchetto
-`pacman -Qdt` Elenca tutti i pacchetti orfani
+`sudo pacman -R nome_app` per eliminare il programma `sudo pacman -Rs nome_pacchetto` per rimuovere anche le dipendenze non più utili `pacman -Qdt` Elenca tutti i pacchetti orfani
 `sudo pacman -Rns $(pacman -Qdtq)` Rimuovi tutti i pacchetti orfani in un colpo solo
 You can press CTRL+ALT+F2/3/4 to switch to a different TTY (teletype) which will allow you to install Konsole.
 Then do CTRL+ALT+F1 to switch back to TTY1 where Plasma is running and you should be able to use Konsole to do whatever else you need to.